-The History of the Worshipful Company of Painters otherwise Painter-Stainers by Dr Alan Borg CBE is available for purchase at £30 + £5 P&P - please contact email@example.com
+The History of the Worshipful Company of Painters otherwise Painter-Stainers by Dr Alan Borg CBE is available for purchase at £30 + £5 P&P (UK only).
+Please contact firstname.lastname@example.org

 Guilds evolved during the Middle Ages when tradesmen who specialised in the same areas of work made informal arrangements amongst themselves for protecting their trades, regulating competition and maintaining professional standards.
 Artists joined together to form the “Paynters” Guild and the earliest reference to the Guild is in 1283 as appears from Ordinances recorded in that year.
 In 1466 an important set of Ordinances was granted to the Painters which were afterwards confirmed by Inspeximus, i.e. confirmation of a pre-existing grant.
 The Painters who decorated, gilded and coloured solid objects such as wood, metal and stone painted everything, from portraits to banners and barges and murals on walls and early records refer to the painting of saddles and the interior decoration of buildings, particularly churches.

 Links with the Royal Court soon developed and the Painters’ Guild was at the centre of British cultural and political life and its first great figure was also the first recorded King’s Painter, Gilbert Prynce.
 He created a large panel painting of Richard II in 1394 which is the earliest surviving life portrait of a British monarch and which can be seen in Westminster Abbey by the tomb of the Unknown Soldier.

 Also at this time, a separate branch of the trade, the “Steyners”, were producing decorative designs for pageants, processions, funerals and other ceremonies and created flags, streamers, banners and imitations of tapestry and they formed their Guild around 1400.